 Adam Hussein, PgDip, MSc Counselling & Psychotherapy, Reg MBACP (Snr.Accred)

 You might not have anyone in your life you feel you can talk to, or maybe you do but they don’t understand.
 Maybe you don’t want to burden them, or maybe they are part of the problem.
-If you’re struggling with things in your life, past, present or future, or you’re having problems at work, university, home or in your relationships, counselling can help.
+Maybe everything feels so messed up right now.
+If you’re struggling, I'd like to try to help.

 Taking the first step can be really difficult, so I'll try my best to take the edge off it.
 Just get in touch via the method of contact you feel most comfortable with (or find the least worse!).
 If you're not sure what to say, just keep it as brief or basic as you like- I won't be judging you for it as I sometimes find contacting people for the first time difficult too.
 You can either ask any questions, or you can simply check when I have any available appointments.